liuggio/StatsDClientBundle/README.md

 - Amount of PHP ram used

-But in your application you could use the service for send packet to StatD Server using the service

-or create a personalized Event/Listener (suggested)
+And in your application you could use the service for send packet to StatD Server using the service or create a personalized Event/Listener (suggested)

 ## Screenshot Graphite